fazleyazdan/SeleniumPythonAutomation/Day_17/README.md

 # Notes:

+# --> in general, getting data from the database and passing it to the application is called data driven testings

 ==> Data Driven Testing : in data driven testing , testing are driven by data:

 ==> meaning the same test case is run multiple times by changing the data